qichunren/enterprise_site/README.md

 # What's this?

-This is a enterprise site application, like a cms, but do more that it.
+This is a enterprise site application for company website.

 ### Feature moduels